Back to Blog

 Aligning Security with Business Objectives

-Security programs fail when they operate in isolation from business goals.
-Effective alignment requires:
+Security programs that operate in isolation from business goals don't last.
+Alignment means:

 Understanding what the business is trying to achieve.
 Growth targets, customer expectations, competitive pressures, regulatory requirements—security should enable these objectives, not obstruct them.